 - Electronic business – how to promote your idea in the online community;

-- Legal aspects of entrepreneurship – business ethics, creativity, copyright, and plagiarism;
+- Legal aspects – business ethics, creativity, copyright, and plagiarism;

 - Entrepreneurship as a tool for active participation in democratic life.